mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 ### Now , lets talk about network topologies before we jump into osi model:-

 Network Topology : Network topology specifies the layout of a computer network.
-Itshows how devices and cables are connected to each other.Types of Network Topology are as follows:-
+It shows how devices and cables are connected to each other.
+Types of Network Topology are as follows:-
 ### Bus :
 1. Bus topology is a network topology in which all the nodes are connected to a single cable known as a central cable or bus.